Toy train

 A toy train is a toy that represents a train.
 It is distinguished from a model train by an emphasis on low cost and durability, rather than scale modeling.
 A toy train can be as simple as a toy that can run on a track, or it might be operated by electricity, clockwork or live steam.
 It is typically constructed from wood, plastic or metal.
-Many of today's steam trains might be considered as real ones as well, providing they are not strictly scale or not enough detailed ones in favor of a robustness appropriate for children or an inexpensive production.
+Many of today's model trains could be considered toy trains, provided they are not strictly to scale or are less detailed in favor of a sturdiness appropriate for children or inexpensive production.

 Definitions

 "Toy train" usually refers to a reduced-scale model of a train for children to play with.
 Some similar but larger vehicles are made for children to ride in, typically in parks and playgrounds; often they run on tires and not tracks.
 If they are meant to resemble trains then these too are called toy trains.
 Small trains are sometimes also called toy trains.
 In India, many trains that run on meter-gauge tracks and that are meant for adults are called toy trains.
 The trains that run on the Darjeeling Himalayan Railway are an example.

 For highly accurate train models made for serious hobbyists and collectors, the term "model train" is preferred.